#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 It's called, We've Said Todgers How Many Times?

-That's XFM, Radio X, Five Live slash slash bbc sounds that many times so it's we've kind of flipped it on its head a bit to make it a little bit more interesting has taron uh the closest person to dave's number wins the point i do have a word in mind so there is one word that will have been said this number of times what you're getting what your job is here i mean hey if you get that word bang on Fair play, you still get the 10 bonus points.
+Instead of simply asking you to guess how many times a certain word has been said though Dave will offer up a number all you need to do is choose a word that you think has been said on all of your shows that's XFM Radio X five live slash BBC sounds that many times So it's we've kind of flipped it on its head a bit to make it a little bit more interesting has Taron the closest person to Dave's number wins the point I do have a word in mind so there is one word that will have been said this number of times.

 That's not going to happen, Dave.
+That will not happen.

-But you're asking us to pick the average vocabulary of a human being.
+You're asking us to pick the average vocabulary of a human being.
+Well, the highest ever recorded vocabulary is Winston Churchill, which is about 20,000 words.

-Well, the highest ever recorded vocabulary is Winston churchill which is about 20 000 words really let's say we're half a churchill we're supposed to pick one of 10 000 words well i'm not though am i because i think it's fair to say i'm going to be choosing words that are i don't think this is a spoiler or in any way helping you with the game but that are quite synonymous with the show so
+Because I think it's fair to say I'm going to be choosing words that are, I don't think this is a spoiler or in any way helping you with the game, but that are quite synonymous with the show.

-email for instance you're not going to get me saying and as a word and trying to find the number of times we've said
+email, for instance, you're not going to get me saying and as a word and trying to find the number of times we've said.

 If you guessed the correct number, bang on, 10 bonus points.
+But like you say, tricky.

 Tricky to get the full 10.

 So all searches were accurate up to the time of recording, which is Monday, the 8th of September, 2025.
+The website is IwantListen, this rubbish.com, which I love.

 Thank you, Trevor.